Henningson/PybindARAP/README.md

 ```

 # Acknowledgements
-A big thank you to **Daniel Zint** for supplying us with the base code, that transformed into this little code-snippet.
+A big thank you to **Daniel Zint** for supplying us with the base code that transformed into this little code-snippet.